 Like all my recipes, I formulated this micellar cleanser to be easy and accessible, with as few ingredients as possible.
 And as always, I only use ingredients that are natural, non-toxic and safe.

-Most important, this recipe really works.
+Most importantly, this recipe really works.
 To truly be micellar water, a solution needs to contain a solubilizer that forms micelles.
-In this case, the solubilizer is Poly Suga Mulse D9.
+In this case, the solubilizer is naturally-derived Poly Suga Mulse D9.

-This recipe is customizable.
+This recipe is also customizable.
 I chose to use a mixture of rosemary and peppermint essential oil for their hair growth-stimulating properties, but you can easily substitute your favourite oils.
-And if you don’t have any peppermint hydrosol or mint water, then plain, distilled water will suffice.

 How to replace shampoo with micellar water